transprime-research/laravel-chained/README.md

   <a href="https://packagist.org/packages/transprime-research/laravel-chained"> <img src="https://poser.pugx.org/transprime-research/laravel-chained/license" alt="License"/></a>
 </p>

-## About Laravel-Chained
+## About Laravel-chained

-This works this way
+Laravel chained help to chain method calls on any class.
 > Do it Like a PRO :ok:

 ## Installation